gbdev/pandocs/content/Video_Display.md

-A hardware quirk in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during OAM scan, H-Blank, V-Blank, or LY=LYC.
+A hardware quirk in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during OAM scan, HBlank, VBlank, or LY=LYC.
 It behaves as if \$FF were written for one cycle, and then the written value were written the next cycle.
 Because the GBC in DMG mode does not have this quirk, two games that depend on this quirk (Ocean's *Road Rash* and Vic Tokai's *Xerd